-Omega-3 fatty acids are essential for a healthy body, but did you know that they also play a significant role in sports performance and muscle recovery?
-Whether you do strength training or are an endurance athlete, omega-3 can help you with recovery, inflammation reduction, and overall performance.
-In this blog, we will dive deeper into why this supplement should not be missing from your diet.
+Omega-3 fatty acids are essential for a healthy body, but did you know they also play a major role in sports performance and muscle recovery?
+Whether you do strength training or are an endurance athlete, omega-3 can help with your recovery, inflammation reduction, and overall performance.
+In this blog, we dive deeper into why this supplement should not be missing from your diet.

 What is Omega-3?